 Cuca Bonito Tuna Belly or Ventresca de Bonita del Norte is sought after by tuna lovers around the world.
 The belly fillets are the most intensely marbled section of the fish.
 They come from smaller, sustainably fished tuna referred to as Bonito del Norte in Spain but closer to what we’d identify as Albacore here in Australia.
 Their small size and short life cycle make them one of the best wild caught tuna-species in terms of sustainability and they’ve also become a favourite of chefs from Australia to Japan to Europe for their wonderful fatty, rich flesh.
-Cuca Bonito del Norte is line caught to minimize by catch and avoid the stress on the fish caused by netting.
+Cuca Bonito del Norte is line caught to minimize the catch and avoid the stress on the fish caused by netting.

 about the producer